Spatial quasiperiodic driving of a dissipative optical lattice and origin of directed Brillouin modes in a randomly diffusing cold atom cloud: Experiment

 Indeed, the vibrational frequency in the $z$-direction is determined in the system model by \cite{samir22}

 thus yielding $\Omega_z = 2\pi(180$ kHz), which is in reasonable agreement with the observed value of about 200 kHz.
 Moreover, Eq.~(\ref{eq:omx}) yields a vibrational frequency $\Omega_x/2\pi = 60$ kHz, which is very close to the observed value for $\Omega_B/2\pi$.
-This $\Omega_x$-value equals 15.5 $\omega_r$, which in simulation units corresponds to 7.8, not far from the 7.3 value mentioned in Sec.~\ref{sec:num}.
+This $\Omega_x$-value equals 15.5 $\omega_r$, which in simulation units corresponds to 7.8, not far from the 7.3 value calculated from (\ref{eq:omx}), as indicated in Sec.~\ref{sec:num}.
 The agreement between the predicted and observed values for {$\Omega_x$} and $\Omega_B$ is remarkable considering that the theory assumed a $F_g = 1/2 \rightarrow F_e = 3/2$ atom.

-It is important to note that even though $\Omega_B$ coincides with $\Omega_x$, the spectral features at $\Omega_B$ in Fig.~\ref{fig:fig7}(a) could not arise from intrawell oscillatory motion in the $x$-direction, owing to the fact that adjacent vibrational levels are of opposite parity, and hence the overlap integral of the probe operator (i.e., the lattice-probe interference term) between these two levels is zero (because the interference term goes as $\vec{E}_0 \cdot {\vec{E}^{*}}_p$ and is quadratic in $x$ for a probe that propagates purely along $\hat z$; here $\vec{E}_0$ and $\vec{E}_p$ are the lattice and probe electric field amplitudes, respectively, \cite{samir22}).
+It is important to note that even though $\Omega_B$ coincides with $\Omega_x$, the spectral features at $\Omega_B$ in Fig.~\ref{fig:fig7}(a) cannot arise from intrawell oscillatory motion in the $x$-direction, owing to the fact that adjacent vibrational levels are of opposite parity, and hence the overlap integral of the probe operator (i.e., the lattice-probe interference term) between these two levels is zero.
+This is because the interference term goes as $\vec{E}_0 \cdot {\vec{E}^{*}}_p$ and is quadratic in $x$ for a probe that propagates purely along $\hat z$ \cite{samir22}.

-In this space periodic case $\theta_p=0$, the three probe terms of (\ref{eq:Upm:3D:0}) reduces to a single perturbation propagating with phase velocity $v_0=\delta_p/k_0$, like in the 1D model (\ref{eq:Upm:3D:b}) with $k_p=k_0$, whose numerical results are shown in Fig.~\ref{fig:sims3}.
-In agreement with the experimental results of Fig.~\ref{fig:fig7}~(a), the theoretical model predicts a dominant peak at about $\omega_0$, which is identified with $\Omega_x$.
-The secondary peaks observed at other multiples of $\omega_0$ in Fig.~\ref{fig:sims3} for certain values of the driving amplitudes are absent in Fig.~\ref{fig:fig7}~(a), though.
+In this space periodic case $\theta_p=0$, the three probe terms of (\ref{eq:Upm:3D:0}) reduce to a single perturbation propagating with phase velocity $v_0=\delta_p/k_0$, like in the 1D model (\ref{eq:Upm:3D:b}) with $k_p=k_0$, whose numerical results are shown in Fig.~\ref{fig:sims3}.
+In agreement with the experimental results of Fig.~\ref{fig:fig7}~(a), the theoretical model predicts a dominant peak at about $\omega_0$, which we identified with $\Omega_x$ in Sec.~\ref{sec:num}.
+The secondary peaks predicted at other multiples of $\omega_0$ in Fig.~\ref{fig:sims3} for certain values of the driving amplitudes are absent in Fig.~\ref{fig:fig7}~(a). {This may be because the theory and simulations are performed in a 1D lattice using a $F_g = 1/2 \rightarrow F_e = 3/2$ atom with a simple ground state bipotential described by $U_\pm$ in (\ref{eq:Upm:3D:0}), whereas the experiment is performed in a 3D lattice using a $F_g = 3 \rightarrow F_e = 4$ atom, with a significantly more complex ground state manifold.}